 6 my soul waits for the Lord more than watchmen for the morning, more than watchmen for the morning.
 (ESV)

-Then he encourages his countrymen, his friends, those in fellowship with him, to do the same: to wait in steadfast hope on the Lord.
+A narrator, possibly the Holy Spirit, breaks in here and encourages the Lord’s people to do the same: to wait in steadfast hope on the Lord.
 Because his faith in God tells him that redemption is on its way.

 O Israel, hope in the LORD!
 For with the LORD there is steadfast love, and with him is plentiful redemption.

 8 And he will redeem Israel from all his iniquities.
 (ESV)

 Do you think we can apply this psalm to our own life situations?

 Waiting can be a most difficult time.
 Our faith is tested while we wait.
 Do we wait in hope of deliverance, as the psalmist did?
 (See his deliverance in Psalm 18.)
 Do we wait in peace and even joy, as Paul and Silas did while chained in the depths of a foreign dungeon?
 (Acts 16:16-40) Do we wait in isolation, as the Apostle John on the Island of Patmos?
 (Revelation 1:9)

 Christ was rewarded with resurrection.
 Paul and Silas were rewarded with freedom and vindication.
 When we hide ourselves in Christ, we also receive multitudes of “small” resurrections and releases.
 These small resurrections from the heart wrenching trials of life point to one great, enormous resurrection from death and the grave itself.
 What a day that will be, a day worth waiting for.